Execute Pig Script | Apache Pig Running Scripts and Its Comments

 - Ultimately, last and the 4rth statement will dump the content of the relation Employee_limit.

 Further, let’s execute the sample_script.pig.

 In this way, Pig gets executed and gives you the output like:

 (7,Pulkit,Pawar,24,9848022334,trivendram) (8,Roshan,Shaikh,24,9848022333,Chennai) (5,Sagar,Joshi,23,9848022336,Bhuwaneshwar) (6,Monika,Sharma,23,9848022335,Chennai) 2015-10-19 10:31:27,446 [main] INFO org.apache.pig.Main - Pig script completed in 12 minutes, 32 seconds and 751 milliseconds (752751 ms)

-This was all about how to Execute Pig Script.
+So, this was all about how to Execute Pig Script.
 Hope you like our explanation.

-As a result, we have seen the whole concept of Apache Pig Running Scripts, along with Executing of Pig Script in Batch mode and from HDFS.
+As a result, we have seen the whole concept of Apache Pig Running Scripts, along with Executing a Pig Script in Batch mode and from HDFS.
 Also, we have seen its comments to understand well.
 Still, if any doubt occurs, feel free to ask in the comment section.